vsce-toolroom/vscode-textmate-languageservice/README.md

 > 🎉 **This package has been adopted by the `vsce-toolroom` GitHub collective.**

-> *This package is in maintenance mode & the Textmate technology is superseded by `vscode-anycode`, a quicker language service which leverages the [`tree-sitter` symbolic-expression parser technology][tree-sitter-parser-guide].*
+> *This package is in LTS mode & the Textmate technology is superseded by the [`tree-sitter` symbolic-expression parser technology][tree-sitter-parser-guide], as used in `vscode-anycode`.*

 Language service providers & APIs driven entirely by your Textmate grammar and one configuration file.